Rigging Instructions

 RIGGING PROCEEDURES:

-1: All Windwing sails are rolled on the starboard side.
+1: Traditionally, all Windwing sails are rolled on the starboard side.
+This is the natural bend characteristic of the materials used in sail-making.

-2: Once the sail is rolled out, thread the mast into the mast sleeve, making sure the mast rests on top of the two “Stubby” cambers (Fig 1).
-Once the mast reaches the top, make sure the male mast plug is firmly seated into the mast tip.
-(Fig 2) When rigging the sail for the first time, ensure the mast plug and mast tip are firmly connected.
-(After the first session, the tip plug will be set in place and will be aligned.)
+2: Thread the mast into the mast sleeve, making sure to rest the mast on top of the two “Stubby” cambers (Fig 1).
+Make sure the male mast plug is firmly seated into the mast tip.
+(Fig 2) When rigging the sail for the first time, ensure the mast plug and mast tip are aligned and firmly connected.

-3: Secure the tack pulley to the extension base with light to medium tension (Fig 3).
-Do not fully tighten the downhaul.
-Create just enough tension to tighten the sail to the mast.
-Too much tension now will make it impossible to pop the cambers in.
+3: Secure the tack pulley to the extension base with moderate tension (Fig 3).
+Pull enough downhaul tension just to stretch the mast sleeve around the mast.
+Too much tension at this point will make it difficult to pop the stubby cambers onto the mast.

-4: Attach the boom at the base of the boom opening (Fig 4).
-Once attached, extend the boom at least 10” (25cm) from the clew (Fig 5) and snug it close to the boom cleat.
-This will stretch out the sail and pre-bend the mast before the final dawnhaul.
+4: Attach the boom close to the base of the boom opening (Fig 5).
+Go to the back of the boom and pull the clew close to the boom cleat (Fig4).
+This will flatten out the sail and pre-bend the mast.

-5: Go to the mast sleeve and press the sail camber down while pushing in the Stubby cambers into the mast (Fig 6).
-They are called Stubby’s because they have no sides and rely on the mast sleeve to keep them in place (Fig 7).
-If the Stubby’s will not stay on the mast, increase the tension on the downhaul until the mast sleeve keeps the Stubby’s in place.
-On the Large and Extra Large sails, if the stubby pops off while sailing, a camber spacer in your sail bag can be used to extend the Stubby closer to the mast (Fig 8).
+5: Go to the boom head, with your palm, press down the batten behind each stubby camber while pushing the stubby into place with your other hand (Fig 6).
+They are called Stubbys because they have no sides and rely on the mast sleeve to keep them in place (Fig 7).
+If the Stubby’s will not stay on the mast, increase downhaul tension until the mast sleeve tightens to hold stubbys in place.

 7: Once the cambers are popped in, it’s now time to fully downhaul the sail.
 The amount of downhaul will depend on the wind strength.
 The following two visual guides will help determine the amount of downhaul.